Merkoba/Meltdown/arguments.md

 Else it hides by default: system, details, and addons.

-For example: `--compact-model --compact buttons`
+For example: `--compact-model --compact buttons`.

 In compact mode only the model frame and the buttons frame will be hidden.